How important is the Ozone layer? Well, the life on earth depends on it...

 Conclusion: Importance of Ozone

 The ozone layer or ozone shield is a region of Earth's stratosphere that absorbs most of the Sun's ultraviolet radiation.
 It contains high concentrations of ozone (O3) in relation to other parts of the atmosphere.
 The ozone layer absorbs 97 to 99 percent of the Sun's medium-frequency ultraviolet light, which otherwise would potentially damage exposed life forms near the surface.
-Thinning of ozone layer means increased skin related diseases.
+Thinning of the ozone layer means increased skin related diseases.
 In recent decades, because of the release of large quantities of man-made organohalogencompounds, especially chlorofluorocarbons (CFCs) and bromofluorocarbons, the ozone layer is depleting.
 If earth loses the protection of ozone layer, then life on the planet will be at great risk.

 Nature is undoubtedly God's greatest gift to the mankind.
 The air that we breathe, the food we eat and water we drink, all these come from nature.
 Even when we want to escape from humdrum of daily life, we like going to mountains, forests or in general closer to nature.
 The very fact that we using the expression 'closer to nature' makes it clear that we have over the years come far from it.

 Technology has definitely changed the way we lead our lives compared to our ancestors, but it cannot be denied that this very technology has brought us away from nature, the place where we truly belong.
-Surrounded by concrete jungle, we often forget that life would not have been possible on earth without nature which allows biological processes to thrive.
+Surrounded by the concrete jungle, we often forget that life would not have been possible on earth without nature which allows biological processes to thrive.